hwelsters/create-hwelsters-app-ts/1__TODO.md

 2. Terraform with Docker compose

 REQUIREMENTS
 Terraform configured with S3 buckets and RDS / DynamoDB that will be "plugged" into the backend
-    `NOTE`: Utilize strict IAM policies
+    NOTE: Utilize strict IAM policies

 Key ideas 💡:
     - Ideally, we will only have to call `terraform apply` and it will deploy everything.